PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 - `SOURCE_RPC_URL`: The URL for Source RPC (Local node/Infura/Alchemy) service.

 - `SIGNER_ACCOUNT_ADDRESS`: The address of the signer account.
-This should be your burner wallet address added on the [Devnet dashboard](https://devnet-mint.powerloom.dev/dashboard).
+This should be your burner wallet address.
 You can create a new burner wallet from https://vanity-eth.tk/

 - `SIGNER_ACCOUNT_PRIVATE_KEY`: The private key corresponding to the burner wallet address.
 - `SLOT_ID`: The ERC-1155 Token ID assigned during minting.